joelschar/Teaching-HEIGVD-RES-2018-Labo-HTTPInfra/Labo_5_Rapport.md

 `fb-ui-management`

 ### Acceptance critera
-* You develop a web app (e.g. with express.js) that administrators can use to monitor and update your web infrastructure.
+* OK  You develop a web app (e.g. with express.js) that administrators can use to monitor and update your web infrastructure.
-* You find a way to control your Docker environment (list containers, start/stop containers, etc.) from the web app.
+* OK You find a way to control your Docker environment (list containers, start/stop containers, etc.) from the web app.
 For instance, you use the Dockerode npm module (or another Docker client library, in any of the supported languages).
-* You have documented your configuration and your validation procedure in your report.
+* OK You have documented your configuration and your validation procedure in your report.

 ### Realisation